guesswho1234/Rex/README.md

 ## Run

-There are multiple ways to get this applications running, which will be described below.
+There are multiple ways to get this applications running:

 ### Localhost